caseyanderson/pythonSC3/pythonSC3.md

 ### receiver.scd

-#### UGens and SynthDefs
+#### UGens

 [This](https://doc.sccode.org/Guides/UGens-and-Synths.html) article is heavily referenced throughout.

 A `UGen`, or unit generator, is an object that processes or generates sounds.
-SuperCollider ships with an extensive collection of pre-defined UGens which one can explore [here](https://doc.sccode.org/Guides/Tour_of_UGens.html).
+SuperCollider ships with an extensive collection of pre-defined `UGens` which one can explore [here](https://doc.sccode.org/Guides/Tour_of_UGens.html).

 A `UGen` is created by sending the `UGen` class a `.ar` or `.kr` message.

 *For example*

-`SinOsc.ar` will result in an `audio rate` Sine Oscillator `SinOsc.kr` will result in a `control rate` Sine Oscillator
+* `SinOsc.ar` will result in an `audio rate` Sine Oscillator
+* `SinOsc.kr` will result in a `control rate` Sine Oscillator

-Not all `UGens` can be instantiated at both audio and control rate, though, so it is best practice to double check the Class Methods for each UGen prior to use.
+Not all `UGens` can be instantiated at both audio and control rate, though, so it is best practice to double check the Class Methods for each `UGen` prior to use.
+Follow along by typing `SinOsc` in an empty `SC` window, selecting it, and hitting **Command+D** to look the selection up in the documentation.

 *For Example*

 ![](assets/SinOscClassMethods.png)

+As one can see in the docs, the `SinOsc` `UGen` can be instantiated at both audio and control rate.

+#### SynthDefs

 ### sender.py